Cooperative Breeding and/or Care

 Starling: fed nestling Purple Martins after the starling eggs were removed from a martin house (Brown 1977a.)

-House Wren: A mateless male House Wren fed nestling House Sparrows (Hills 1924.
-It is rare to find other species feeding House Sparrows - Shy found only 2 records)
+A mateless House Wren fed adult Black-headed Grosbeaks sitting on a nest, and was later observed feeding a family of house Sparrows (Hill 1924.)
+(Hills 1924.
+It is rare to find other species feeding House Sparrows - Shy found only 2 records.)

 Cowbirds are the only obligate brood parasites in North America.
 Cowbirds don't build their own nests.
 Instead, they generally remove an egg from another species' nest, replace it with one of their own, and then rely on the surrogate parent to incubate the egg and rear the nestling.
 More on cowbirds....